DerwenAI/ERKG/README.md

 domain-specific data to strengthen your AI app ... compliance issues and audits rush to the foreground.

+TL;DR: sense-making of the data from a connected world.
-TL;DR: during the transition from data integration to KG construction, you need to make sure the entities in your graph get resolved correctly.
+During the transition from data integration to KG construction, you need to make sure the entities in your graph get resolved correctly.
-Otherwise, your AI app downstream will struggle with the kinds of details that make people get concerned, very concerned, very quickly: e.g., deliveries, voter registration, crucial medical details, credit reporting, and so on.
+Otherwise, your AI app downstream will struggle with the kinds of details that make people get concerned, very concerned, very quickly: e.g., billing, deliveries, voter registration, crucial medical details, credit reporting, and so on.

 Recommended study:
   - ["Analytics on Entity Resolved Knowledge Graphs"](https://youtu.be/ZgK5YHNixTM), Mel Richey (2023)